salesforcecli/plugin-packaging/messages/package_convert.md

 # flags.package.summary

-ID (starts with 033) of the first-generation package to convert.
+ID (starts with 033) of the first-generation managed package to convert.

 # flags.installation-key.summary